Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Experiment

 \textbf{Comparison with baselines.} The results for \texttt{RETINA} experiments are shown in Table~\ref{tab:retina}, where D, A, Ri, Re represent Drishti, Acrima, Rim, and Refuge datasets.
 We only set IPC=10 for this experiment as clients in \texttt{RETINA} contain much fewer data points.
-The same as in the previous experiment, we vary arch $\in$ \{ ConvNet, ResNet18\}.
-Similarly, ConvNet shows the best performance among architectures, and \ours{} has the best performance compared to the other methods w.r.t the unweighted averaged accuracy (Avg) among clients.
-To be precise, \ours{} increases unweighted averaged test accuracy for 2.1\%(versus the best baseline) on ConvNet and 7.2\%(versus the best baseline) on ResNet18, respectively.
+The learning rate is set to $10^{-3}$. \ours{} has the best performance compared to the other methods w.r.t the unweighted averaged accuracy (Avg) among clients.
+To be precise, \ours{} increases unweighted averaged test accuracy for 3.1\%(versus the best baseline) on ConvNet.
 The same accuracy for different methods is due to the limited number of testing samples.
-We conjecture the reason why VHL~\cite{tang2022virtual} has lower performance improvement in \texttt{RETINA} experiments is that this dataset is in higher dimensional and clinical diagnosis evidence on fine-grained details, \textit{e.g.}, cup-to-disc ratio and disc rim integrity~\cite{schuster2020diagnosis}.
-Therefore, it is difficult for untrained StyleGAN~\cite{karras2019style} to distill larger images.
-As a result, \ours{} fails to generate better quality global virtual data for \texttt{RETINA}.
+We conjecture the reason why VHL~\citep{tang2022virtual} has lower performance improvement in \texttt{RETINA} experiments is that this dataset is in higher dimensional and clinical diagnosis evidence on fine-grained details, \textit{e.g.}, cup-to-disc ratio and disc rim integrity~\citep{schuster2020diagnosis}.
+Therefore, it is difficult for untrained StyleGAN~\citep{karras2019style} to serve as anchor for this kind of larger images.